twoyao/beautiful-hexo/README.md

 #### netease-gentie

 Setup `comment.netease.productKey` in theme's `_config.yml`.
-For test, you have to ensure you website hostname match settings of netease-gentie.
+For test, you have to ensure your website hostname match settings of netease-gentie.
 To do so, add flollowing lines in /etc/hosts:

 ```